 4. Overcoming Complaints & Rejections

-Complaints can be difficult to handle and, I don’t care who you are, rejection is never easy.
+Complaints can be difficult to handle and rejection is never easy.
 Everybody fears rejection, however, there are ways to overcome refusal.
-For example, learning to deal with objections and rejections can actually lead you to making the sale.
+For example, learning to properly deal with objections and rejections can actually lead you to making the sale.
 Trust and rapport take time to develop but their importance cannot be overstated.
-We’ve all heard it before; people do business with people they know, trust and like.
+We’ve all heard it before; people do business with people they know, trust, and like.
 You’re going to hear no once in a while and you’re going to have to deal with complaints.
-Keep in mind that the most successful sales people learn to hear no, pick themselves up and move onto the next sale.
+Keep in mind that the most successful sales people learn to hear no, pick themselves up, and move onto the next sale.
 They welcome complaints and concerns and instead of getting upset with the customer, they learn from them.

 5. Negotiating Effectively

-The final sales technique I’m going to touch on is negotiating effectively.
+The final sales technique to know is negotiating effectively.
 Negotiation is hard.
 It can get pretty complicated and it’s a skill one must practice over and over in order to master.
 There are full college and post-college degrees and courses in this area.
-Some of the biggest business deals in the world only get completed because of someone’s superior negotiation skills.
+Some of the biggest business deals in the world only get completed because of someone’s superior negotiation ability.